The Structured Settlement Process

 Selling a Structured Settlement Issued to a Minor

-The sale of payments for minors is significantly more regulated on a state and federal level.
+The sale of structured settlement payments for minors is significantly more regulated on a state and federal level.
 Among other regulations like needing substantial documentation to prove a serious financial need, judges typically appoint a Guardian Ad Litem to evaluate the payment sale and to verify that it is in the best interest of the seller.